PrestaShop/PrestaShop/.github/PULL_REQUEST_TEMPLATE.md

 * Don't target the 'master' branch!
 * Make sure your local branch is up to date before commiting your changes!
 * Your code MUST respect the PSR-2 Coding Style: http://doc.prestashop.com/display/PS16/Coding+Standards !
-* Use 'git rebase' (in the command line) to squash/fixup dummy/unnecessary commits into only one commit, or to remove "Merge branch XXX:" commits.
+* Use 'git rebase' (in the command line) to squash/fixup unnecessary commits into only one commit, or to remove "Merge branch XXX:" commits.
 -->

 ## Description

 <!--
-Please enter few sentences describing the overall goals of the pull request's commit(s).
+Please enter a few sentences describing the overall goals of the pull request's commit(s).
-Please be as descriptive as possible: the more details you give, the quicker your PR can be reviewed!
+You should be as descriptive as possible: the more details you give, the quicker your PR can be reviewed!

 Explain the motivation for making this change.
 What existing problem does the pull request solve?
 Why is it the best way to solve it?
 Give us as much details as possible: you want to convince the PS Core team that your PR must be merged :)
 Describe any possible limitations, side effects, etc.